Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Does an Apricot Labradoodle Make a Good Pet?

-The Labradoodle makes an excellent quality dog no matter what color they are.
-Coat color does not influence temperament, so your expectations should be the same.
+Labradoodles make excellent pets no matter what color they are.
+The coat color does not influence temperament, so your expectations should be the same.
 Labradoodles are incredibly friendly and love being part of the family.

 They can simply be a family companion or become skilled service dogs with the appropriate training.
-Since they are so intelligent and easy to work with, it makes some excellent candidates for the roles.
+Since they are so intelligent and easy to work with, they make some excellent candidates for service roles.

-Labradoodles generally get along very well with other pets, primarily when they are raised alongside them.
-However, they were originally bred for hunting, so they could have a higher prey drive.
+Labradoodles generally get along very well with other pets, primarily when raised alongside them.
+However, they were initially bred for hunting and can have a higher prey drive.
 This characteristic might make them incompatible with farm animals and some small pets.

-Like any other dog, Labradoodles have to be well-socialized and appropriately trained to live up to their fullest potential.
-A Labradoodle might develop nervous or destructive behavioral tendencies.
+Like any other dog, Labradoodles must be well-socialized and appropriately trained to achieve their full potential.
+Otherwise, they might develop nervous or destructive behavioral tendencies.

 Now that you know a little bit more about the Apricot Labradoodle, you can understand why you might see higher price tags and lower availability.
-This coat color is something special, so prepare to be on long waiting lists to get one in some cases.
+The apricot coat color is something special, so prepare to be on long waiting lists to get one in some cases.

 Always look for reputable breeders that have a history of quality litters.
-Steer clear of backyard breeding since these dogs are much harder to regulate.
+Steer clear of backyard breeding since Labradoodles are much harder to regulate.

 Featured Image Credit: Nynke van Holten, Shutterstock